joaomlsantos/DWDDRandomizer/README.md

 The implemented user interface was heavily inspired by [Universal Pokémon Randomizer's](https://github.com/Ajarmar/universal-pokemon-randomizer-zx) design.

+Special thanks to:

-Special thanks to [@Dreaker](https://github.com/Dreaker75), who composed a set of thorough [code notes](https://retroachievements.org/codenotes.php?g=16152) for these games and has been supporting this project's efforts through brainstorming, feature testing and listening to me yap about ROM editing for hours [:
+- [@Dreaker](https://github.com/Dreaker75), who composed a set of thorough [code notes](https://retroachievements.org/codenotes.php?g=16152) for these games and has been supporting this project's efforts through brainstorming, feature testing and listening to me yap about ROM editing for hours [:
+- [@PocketRotom](https://github.com/PocketRotom), who helped me generate the macOS application release and found a couple of very critical bugs right before the initial release 🙏

 ## Support